laravel/docs/eloquent.md

 **Specifying The Query Connection**

 You may also specify which database connection should be used when running an Eloquent query.
-Simple use the `on` method:
+Simply use the `on` method:

 	$user = User::on('connection-name')->find(1);